pcancio/readme_challenge/README.md

 ## Description
 A program using Node.JS to create a command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

-## Table of Contents

 ## Installation
-The application will be invoked by using the following command:
+The application will be invoked by using the following command: node index.js

-node index.js

-## Usage
-to dynamically generate a readme file

 ## User-Story
 AS A developer